Asheville Hosts Cyclo-cross National Championships in January 2016

 July 19 & October 11, 2014

 Cycle to Farm is a popular series of organized group road bike rides that encourage and promote local food, local farms and agritourism by bicycle in the South.
 In 2014, rides are offered in 2 locations near Asheville: Black Mountain July 19 and Sandy Mush is October 11.
 Riders experience a beautiful but challenging metric century route (62 miles), enjoy tasty food samples at "Farm Stops" hosted by local farms, and purchase products at each Farm.
-Cycle to Farm staff collect the purchases and transport them by vehicle back to the Start/Finish, where riders return for a farm-to-table meal with the community at the Fabulous After Party.
-Cycle to Farm has a non-profit partner which receives most of the net profits of the event.
-Go to their Web site.
+See our Cycle to Farm Guide.

 As you may guess, mountain biking is big in the Asheville area of the North Carolina mountains.
 Just south of the city, you will find a variety of mountain bike trails at the Bent Creek Experimental Forest and the NC Arboretum next door.
 The Pisgah Forest District’s other popular biking areas include Bent Creek, near Asheville; Trace Ridge, near town of Mills River; Davidson River, near Brevard; and South Mills River, near town of Pisgah Forest.
 About an hour west of Asheville is the nationally known Tsali Recreation Area.